 On-Page SEO

 On-page SEO includes everything you control on your site.
 This means your content, layout, structure, and keyword use.
+It helps search engines understand what your page is about and how relevant it is to users.

 Technical SEO & Performance